Construction Management

 Insight

 Construction in the United States is one of the largest industries in the world.
 The sheer size of the industry as well as the sophistication and cost of modern construction operations requires managers who possess a high level of construction knowledge and skill.
-The fact that California has more than 300,000 licensed contractors while its universities graduate fewer than 500 students per year with construction management degrees predicts an unlimited demand for university-educated construction managers for the foreseeable future.
+California State University, Chico's Construction Management program, established in 1977, became a Bachelor of Science degree fully accredited by the American Council for Construction Education (ACCE) in 1987.

 Since its inception, the Department of Construction Management has endeavored to hire faculty with a beneficial blend of academic preparation and industry experience managing construction operations.
-Feedback from construction companies that employ our graduates confirms our faculty hiring philosophy translates directly into quality graduates that are able to perform at an enhanced level directly out of school.
+Feedback from construction companies that employ our graduates confirms our faculty hiring philosophy translates directly into quality graduates who are able to perform at an enhanced level directly out of school.

 Experience